 - SkyDome roof and pool with retractable stage for shows in the evening

-- A bold, ultra-modern atrium featuring glass and a grand staircase
+- A bold, ultra-modern atrium featuring glass and a grand staircase.
+Please see the video below

 - 15 dining venues, including 8 speciality restaurants